mbarmstrong/shadow_removal/README.md

 1. source the file

     `$ source .bashrc`
-1. you now have all the settings loaded, every time you login from now on these settings will be automatically applied.
+1. you now have all the settings loaded, every time you login from now on these settings will be automatically applied

 ```